cxado-6919/Unet_Based_Dental_Segmentation/README.md

 ## Training Environment

-TThe model was trained using an on-demand cloud computing service with the following specifications:
+The model was trained using an on-demand cloud computing service with the following specifications:

 - **GPU**: NVIDIA A100 80GB PCIe
 - **CPU**: 16 vCore